uhmanoaslist/uhmanoaslist.github.io/index.md

 [Category page](http://uhmanoaslist.meteorapp.com/#/list)

-To see more details about an idividual item, click the view button on the item you want to buy.
-You will be redirected to the item page where you can look at the sellers profile page which contains the contact information to buy the item.
+To see more details about an individual item, click the view button on the item you want to buy.
+You will be redirected to the item page where you can look at the seller's profile page which contains the contact information to buy the item.

 <img class="ui centered image" src="/images/ItemPage.png">

 [Item Page](http://uhmanoaslist.meteorapp.com/#/edit/WkNRoWoM5uHgJE99p)

-If you find any suspicous or illegal items, head to the report page to send an alert to our admins by providing a description why the item needs to be checked over and press submit.
+If you find any suspicious or illegal items, head to the report page to send an alert to our admins by providing a description of why the item needs to be checked over and press submit.

 <img class="ui centered image" src="/images/ReportPage.png">